omri-ratson/IMDB_api_backend_project/README.md

 ```
 The response will include an access token that you can use for subsequent requests by including it in the Authorization header.

+## 10. Swagger
+Upon start of the application, a SwaggerUI can be accessed at - http://localhost:8000/swagger.
+This provides a user-friendly interface to interact with the API endpoints.
 <hr>